jhcho9494/NVIDIA-CoWoP-Realization-Patent/README.md

 This repository is a public notice of an unpublished patent-pending architecture directed to practical CoWoP realization for NVIDIA-class AI/HPC GPU systems.

 The patent application targets a structural bottleneck in CoWoP deployment that is not solved merely by making the entire PCB more substrate-like.
+Also, these patents present complete solutions for Rubin-Ultra realizing 4-GPU interposer configuration instead of 2-GPU.

 ## Public Disclosure Scope